allanNAIT/allanNAIT.github.io/anap1525/dfd/dfds.md

 The Four symbols used to represent any system at any level of detail are:

 ### External Entity
-External entities -sources or destinations of data outside the specified system boundary
+Sources or destinations of data outside the specified system boundary
 * Only used to describe person, group of people, an outside agency, a department, can be another system with which your system communicates that provides data to the system but do not provide details on how it is acquired, or receives data from the system but do not provide details on how it is used.
 * They are also referred to as Sources or Sinks of data.
 * Must be outside the control of the system being modeled.